digitalspring/whitepaper/whitepaper.md

   are offline.
 The messages are stored in the DHT in a queue data structure such that they can be retrieved later by the recipient.

-- Multicast: Provide efficient and reliable 1-to-$n$ data distribution from a sender to a group of recipients, whether they are online or offline.
+- Multicast: Provide efficient and (almost) reliable 1-to-$n$ data distribution from a sender to a group of recipients, whether they are online or offline.

 - BMulticast: Multicast with backup peers, i.e. add additional peers to a multicast group that won't be able to read the transmitted messages